Specifications for the Polini Thor models

 Cylinder head gasket – install with the ridge on the gasket UP

-Cylinder Head Temperature Maximum (from Polini) 230°-250°C. These values seem very high.
+Cylinder Head Temperature Maximum (from Polini) 230°-250°C. These values seem high.
 It could be due to the type of gauge that is available in the U.S. (TTO) which registers a lower temperature.
 Under full load, I have rarely seen the temperature exceed 180°C and only briefly.
-I would start investigating things if the average running temperature exceeds 140°-150°C. Continually high temperatures in excess of this will likely burn up the engine.
+I would start investigating things if the average running temperature exceeds 180°C. Continually high temperatures may burn up the engine.

 Fuel filter Info – Use a 10 micron inline filter.